Delivering progress: 100 top achievements of the SNP in government

 49. Aberdeen Western Peripheral Route.
 We’ve built the new Aberdeen bypass, helping to bring in an additional £6 billion to the North East economy and create around 14,000 jobs over the next 30 years.

 50. Promoting the real Living Wage.
-In 2015, we became the first government in the UK to become an accredited real Living Wage employer, and to support more employers to pay the real Living Wage, we have launched the accreditation scheme in 2021.
+In 2015, we became the first government in the UK to become an accredited real Living Wage employer, and to support more employers to pay the real Living Wage.

 51. Driving forward Fair Work.
 We published an action plan to make fair work the norm in workplaces across Scotland, and expanded the Fair Work First criteria for public contracts to support flexible working and oppose ‘fire and rehire’ tactics.